 As a Traditional Chinese Medicine (TCM) practitioner, people often ask me whether TCM is safe during pregnancy.

-When TCM is administered by a qualified practitioner, it is not “only” safe but “highly” effective in supporting women’s health, especially during pregnancy and after childbirth.
+When TCM is administered by a qualified practitioner, it is not only safe but highly effective in supporting women’s health, especially during pregnancy and after childbirth.
 For centuries, TCM have been used to relieve symptoms and provide support to both the mother and the baby.

 This was her third pregnancy as she had a recently suffered with a miscarriage.
 She was not only feeling anxious about losing this baby but that she was feeling sick “all day”.
 Although she felt relief by eating, such relief was short-lived.
 She was craving junk food and it was concerning her.
-She was also suffering from headaches, fatigue and some abdominal cramping.
+She was also suffering from headaches, fatigue and some abdominal pain.
 When I first saw her, she looked pale.

 In TCM, morning sickness is due to an imbalance in the liver and/or the stomach, leading to either a mild or severe form of nausea.
 The main principle in treating any kind of morning sickness is to harmonize the stomach and liver so that the nausea and vomiting can be stopped.
-On the other hand, preventing miscarriage generally involves ensuring a good blood flow to the growing embryo and calming the uterus.

 Many people believe pregnant women should put up with nausea but this does not have to be the case, especially if it is debilitating!